qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - [The yaml document from hell](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell)
 - When using Microsoft Excel to open a CSV file, Excel will do a lot of conversions, such as date conversion (e.g. turn `1/2` and `1-2` into `2-Jan`) and Excel won't show you the original string.
 [The gene SEPT1 was renamed due to this Excel issue](https://en.wikipedia.org/wiki/SEPTIN1).
 Excel will also make large numbers inaccurate (e.g. turn `12345678901234567890` into `12345678901234500000`) and won't show you the original accurate number, because Excel internally use floating point for number.
 - It's recommended to configure billing limit when using cloud services, especially serverless.
 See also: [ServerlessHorrors](https://serverlesshorrors.com/)
+- Big endian and little endian in binary file and net packet.